luizkubaski/for_my_future_self/README.md

 cat /proc/asound/card*/codec* | grep Codec

 ```

 It should output the audio Codec, e.g., "Codec: Realtek ALC255"

-Then you go  to [this link](https://www.kernel.org/doc/html/latest/sound/hd-audio/models.html)
-find your respective codec, open/create the file in `/etc/modprobe.d/alsa-base.conf ` and add the following line:
+Then you go  to [this link](https://www.kernel.org/doc/html/latest/sound/hd-audio/models.html) and look for your respective codec, open/create the file in `/etc/modprobe.d/alsa-base.conf ` and add the following line:

 ```bash